bordaigorl/remy/README.md

 ## Features

-Once the configuration file contains the necessary info, you can run reMy by running
+Once the configuration file contains the necessary info, you can run Remy by running

     python remygui.py [SOURCE]